tmfontan/Mothership-Attendance/README.md

 ![Alt Text](Screenshots/divider_line_neon.png)

 ## Login Screen
 During the login process, the application will authenticate the specified username and password values via a remote database search.
-Should the specified password value fail to match or the specified username isn’t found, then the application will display a customized warning message that explains why the login process has failed.
+Should the specified password value fail to match, or the specified username isn’t found, then the application will display a customized warning message that explains why the login process has failed.
 The login screen will appear the same way regardless of which designation button the user has clicked.
-The series of images below display how the login window will appear in addition to one of the error catching processes and how it will alter the overall look of the GUI:
+The series of images below display how the login window will appear in addition to one of the many error catching processes and how it will alter the overall look of the GUI:

 ![Alt Text](Screenshots/divider_line_neon.png)
 ![Alt Text](Screenshots/Screenshot_4.png)